District Resources for Remote Learning!

 Printable Resources for Remote Learning includes Fun Activities for Preschoolers, Grades K-8 (Math & ELA), SAT Practice Test and Math Materials, Grade 10 MCAS, and MCAS Biology.
 The printable resources are now available for use.
 Check them out!

 Finally, this webpage is a culmination of a great deal of work on the part of our district in an effort to support you as parents/families - in providing learning opportunities - during the closure of our schools.
 Many more resources will be added in the days and weeks to come.
 So, please check back often for updates as we make improvements to this page.
 And as always, thank you for your continued support and partnership of the Spencer-East Brookfield Regional School District! #Progress #Unity #Knowledge

 Superintendent of Schools

-IMPORTANT: The Remote Learning Plan for the Spencer-East Brookfield Regional School District - attached .pdf below - is based upon four guiding principles and emphaiszes learning opportunies and communication.
+IMPORTANT: The Remote Learning Plan for the Spencer-East Brookfield Regional School District (see link to the left) - is based upon four guiding principles and emphaiszes learning opportunies and communication.
 This work represents the collaobraitve efforts of everyone within our schools.
 Many hours were spent working collabraitvely in Grades PreK-12 to create this working document.
 Of special note to our parents, families, and community members is the contact information contained within this plan.
 It is our sincere hope and expectation that you find it a helpful guide that helps keep "learning alive" throughout this public health crisis.